Characterizing photon number statistics using conjugate optical homodyne detection: Repeated measurements

-For simplicity, both the LO laser and the photon source under test are operated in a CW mode.
+In our experiments, either a weak coherent source or a thermal source is employed as the input.
+The state after the virtual beam splitter in Fig.4(b) is still a coherent state (or a thermal state) with a reduced average photon number.
+This is convenient since we can simply redefine the state after the virtual beam splitter as the input state and assume the detection efficiency is one.

+The experimental setup is shown in Fig.5.
+A 1550nm continuous wave (CW) laser is employed as the LO.
+The conjugate optical homodyne detection system is constructed by a commercial $90^o$ optical hybrid (Optoplex) and two $350$ MHz balanced amplified photodetectors (Thorlabs).
+Variable optical attenuators are used to balance the detection efficiency of different channels and control the average photon number of the input state.
+The outputs of the two balanced photodetectors are sampled by a two-channel data acquisition board (Texas Instruments).
+The overall efficiency of the detection system is 0.5, with electrical noises variances (in shot-noise unit) of $\sigma^{2}_{X_3} = 0.21, \sigma^{2}_{P_4} = 0.16$ for the quadratures $X_{3}$ and $P_{4}$ respectively.

 In the first experiment, a heavily attenuated laser source is used to provide a weak coherent state input.
 By adjusting the variable optical attenuator, the average photon number within one sampling window has been set to 5 (after correction of detection efficiency).
 In the second experiment, an amplified spontaneous emission (ASE) source is used to provide a thermal state input (with an average photon number of 15.3).
 Note, while the output of the ASE source contains multiple modes, the homodyne detector selectively measures the one matched with the LO mode.
 Limited by the memory size of the data acquisition board, 32728 quadrature pairs are sampled in each measurement.

-Using Eq.(1), we calculate the parameter $z$ from the quadrature measurement results.
-Using Eq.(15), we determined the $g^{(2)}(0)$ factors of the two sources to be 1.11 (weak coherent source) and 1.94 (thermal source) correspondingly.
-The deviation from the ideal values of 1 (coherent state) and 2 (thermal state) are likely due to the detector noise and imperfection of source.
+Using (15), the $g^{(2)}(0)$ factors of the two sources have been determined to be $1.11\pm0.02$ (weak coherent source) and $1.94\pm0.02$ (thermal source) correspondingly, where the uncertainty quantifies statistic fluctuation.
+These results match with the theoretical values of 1 (ideal coherent state) and 2 (ideal thermal state) reasonably well.